Salvage-Ex/Salvage-old2/README.md

 # Introduction

-Galilel (GALI) is an open-source Proof-of-Work digital cryptocurrency for fast (using SwiftX), private (Zerocoin protocol) and secure microtransactions.
+Galilel (GALI) is an open-source Proof-of-Stake digital cryptocurrency for fast (using SwiftX), private (Zerocoin protocol) and secure microtransactions.
 Our main goal is to create a decentralized fully secure and anonymous network to run applications which do not rely on any central body control.
 By having a